simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 {{<figure2 src="/images/aws_architecture.drawio.svg" class="mastodon-aws-architecture" caption="AWS Architecture for Mastodon" >}}

 The general idea was to make the architecture as "simple" as possible.
-This means that we will use the default VPC, which is public by default, and the default subnets provided by AWS.
+This means that we will use the default [VPC][awsvpc], which is public by default, and the default [subnets][awssubnets] provided by AWS.
 For a more critical application, for example, I would put the database, ECS service and other components on a private subnet as [recommended by AWS][awsnetworksec].
-Without a private subnet, we can secure the services using security groups, which we will do.
+Without a private subnet, we can secure the services using [security groups][awssecgroups], which we will do.

 As shown in the architecture diagram, we will use the following AWS services: